Scrub Colours Explained: What Each Colour Means in Healthcare

 🌸 Pink Scrubs – Friendly and Uplifting

-Pink scrubs communicate warmth, empathy and optimism — often chosen for paediatrics, women’s health, and breast cancer awareness campaigns.
+Pink scrubs communicate warmth and optimism and are often worn in paediatrics, women’s health and awareness campaigns.

 🩶 Grey Scrubs – Neutral and Balanced